 “Well, my loyalty to you is strong.
 The world has seen enough suffering over the past decade and I’ve see how you positively affect those you surround and do business with.
 I think the world needs more people like you.”

 “I don’t think there is enough room in the world for more people like me.
-Your loyalty is appreciated, Horace.
+Your loyalty is appreciated, Horatio.
 I wouldn’t expect anything less from you.
 Things will work out beautifully, and you will be rewarded.
 You are lucky.”

 Wolfgang finished his sentence while staring at the television screen.
 Recurring pictures continued to flash of rescued people in rows of gurneys, under makeshift medical tents.
 A man in medical scrubs, standing in front of military tents, was being interviewed, with a caption below explaining that the location was near Fortune, Newfoundland.
 The camera panned over the motley patients again before the image cut back to that of Saint Pierre smoldering.
 Next, a shot was shown of refugees eating sandwiches on a grassy lawn.
 In the distance, orange snow fencing could be seen enclosing them.